 The project ran from April 2017 to December 2021.
 Its core aim was to bring into the public realm a significant part of the BBC’s Oral History Collection through digitising the original recordings and transcripts and then creating a new unified catalogue and website where they can be easily searched, listened to, watched, or read.

-As well as creating the catalogue and website, Connected Histories of the BBC was responsible for running a number of public events and curating a series of websites for the BBC featuring highlights from the Oral History Collection which appear under the title 100 Voices that Made the BBC.
+As well as creating the catalogue and website, Connected Histories of the BBC was responsible for running a number of public events and curating a series of websites for the BBC featuring highlights from the Oral History Collection which appear under the title Voices of the BBC.
 Our aim, beyond making these recordings accessible, has been to create an online environment where they can be explored, not just as individual accounts but as a unified collection, enabling patterns to be identified and links with broader themes and other sources to be discovered.